Implementing Images in Next.Email Templates with JavaScript

 Command Description

-import nodemailer from 'nodemailer'; Imports the nodemailer module to send emails from Node.js.
+import nodemailer from 'nodemailer'; To send emails from Node.js, import the nodemailer module.

-import path from 'path'; Imports the path module for working with file and directory paths.
+import path from 'path'; Imports the path module in order to manipulate directory and file paths.

-nodemailer.createTransport() Creates a transport instance using SMTP or another transport mechanism for sending emails.
+nodemailer.createTransport() Creates a transport instance for email delivery using SMTP or an alternative transport method.

-const express = require('express'); Requires the Express.js module to create server applications in Node.js.
+const express = require('express'); Requires the Express.js module in order to build Node.js server apps.

-express.static() Serves static files such as images and CSS files.
+express.static() Serves static files, including CSS and picture files.

 import nodemailer from 'nodemailer';